 After sharing my birth story I have received a lot of requests to go into more detail about the herbs I took.
+I really do think using the herbs led me to have a healthier pregnancy and delivery.
 I love to research things that could potentially help my labors go a little easier, and this pregnancy was no exception to that!

 My midwives (all three of them!) haven’t ever been enthusiastic about me trying the six week labour formulas out there, so I’ve never done that.
 This pregnancy is actually the first time I have taken herbs specifically to prepare my body for labour, and I’m so glad I did!

 I honestly think this is the most important thing I took, if I were to choose just one thing to take in preparation for labor, this would be it.
 It prepares your uterus for labour and can help make your contractions much more effective.
 My contractions were not nearly as painful this time, which I can only attribute to God’s blessing and the Red Raspberry I took.
 The herb also has helpful vitamins in it and an abundant supply of calcium, iron, magnesium, and manganese.
 It is reported to increase fertility, help relieve morning sickness (I haven’t tried it for that yet), reduce pain before, during, and after the birth, and even aid in milk supply!

 My recovery has been far better this time around as well.
 I delivered the placenta just minutes after giving birth, my uterus clamped down and worked perfect, requiring very little massaging.
 My midwife was impressed with how well my uterus was working!
 I always have postpartum bleeding for six weeks afterwards, but this time it was only a little over two weeks.
 I did still have after pains that were hard, but they didn’t last the full three days like normal.
 I’m a firm believer now in the benefits of Red Raspberry.
 Writing all this out reminds me I need to stop and go make a cup of tea to drink!